Mississippi River Band of Chippewa Indians: 1862 Chippewa offer Lincoln to fight the Sioux

 On 15 September a council was held at the Crow Wing agency where 22 Chiefs of the Mississippi and Pillager Bands "offered their services, and if necessary their life's to punish the enemies of the white people, the Sioux..."
 Notable Chippewa there were Chiefs Hole-in-the-Day, Buffalo, and Flat-mouth.

 On 22 September 40-50 Chippewa leaders arrived at the Minnesota State Capitol at the invitation of Gov. Ramsey thinking that their offer to fight the Sioux had been accepted.
 General Pope would not accept their service as a matter of "public policy".
 Nearly all of Minnesota's Chippewa wanted to help.
 Gov. Ramsey told the Chiefs that Lincoln was busy with the civil war, but if they were needed they would be informed.
 This Chippewa effort made the news in many cities.
 The next day the Mdewakanton surrendered at Camp Release.
 St Paul's two photo studios made images of many of those Chippewa leaders in 1862 that are in the Minnesota Historical Society archives.

 Hanging Cloud, the Chippewa Bear Clan "princess" was part of a war party from Wisconsin that came to Minnesota during the war.
-The war party was involved in an two-day engagement.
+The war party was involved in a two-day engagement.
 The press had labeled her a "princess" when she first made the news for being the daughter of a Rice Lake, Wisconsin Chief affiliated to the Lac Courte Oreilles Band of Lake Superior Chippewa Indians.